benc-uk/azure-devops-core-docker/readme.md

 ## Initial Setup Steps
 #### For detailed instructions for these steps with screenshots [click here](setup/)
 Overview of steps:
- * Create a new VSTS account (or new project if you already have an account)
+ 1. Create a new VSTS account (or new project if you already have an account)
- * Create a VSTS agent pool: Settings -> Agent queues -> Manage pools -> New pool.
-Call it: **DockerAgents**
+ 2. Create a VSTS agent pool: Settings -> Agent queues -> New queue.
+Call it: ***DockerAgents***
- * Make a note of your Azure subscription ID
+ 3. Make a note of your Azure subscription ID
- * Make a note of your VSTS account name, `{account_name}.visualstudio.com` (it's in the URL when using VSTS)
+ 4. Create a PAT in VSTS (personal access token) [Details](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate)
- * Create a VSTS PAT (personal access token) with a 1 year expiry [Details](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate)
+ 5. Make a note of your VSTS account name, it's in the URL e.g. `{account_name}.visualstudio.com`
- * If you've never run git before, run these commands (modifying with your details as required):
+ 6. If you've never run git before, run these commands (modifying with your details as required):
  ```
 git config --global user.email "your-email@example.com"
 git config --global user.name "Your Name"